syncfusion-content/blazor-docs/blazor/datagrid/column-rendering.md

 >* When the columns are auto-generated, the column [Type](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_Type) is determined from the first record of the [DataSource](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_DataSource).
 >* If you have a large dataset, auto-generating columns can result in performance issues.
 In this case, it is recommended to specify the columns manually in the columns property during initialization or else use column virtualization feature by setting [EnableColumnVirtualization](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_EnableColumnVirtualization) property value as **true**.

-### Set isPrimaryKey for auto generated columns when editing is enabled
+### Set IsPrimaryKey for auto generated columns when editing is enabled

 When editing is enabled in the grid, you may need to set a primary key for auto-generated columns to uniquely identify each row for operations such as updating or deleting data.
 This can be achieved using the [IsPrimaryKey](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_IsPrimaryKey) property of the column object by using the [OnDataBound](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridEvents-1.html#Syncfusion_Blazor_Grids_GridEvents_1_OnDataBound) event.